adamalthus/adamalthus.github.io/_posts/2011-06-04-microsofts-nokia-nightmare.md

   - windows phone 7
   - wp7
 ---
 Last week saw a lot of speculation regarding Microsoft's possible acquisition of Nokia's mobile devices business.
 The rumor was quashed by Stephen Elop <a href="http://blogs.forbes.com/ericsavitz/2011/06/01/d9-nokia-ceo-elop-flat-out-denies-rumors-microsoft-to-buy-hardware-unit%2F" target="_blank">speaking at the All Things D</a> conference who denied there had been any discussion with Microsoft regarding an acquisition.
 Case closed then?
-Maybe not.<!--more-->
+Maybe not.<!--excerpt-->

 It is obvious just how strategically important the Microsoft deal is for Nokia.
 Its not overstating the situation to say that Nokia's very survival and a major mobile handset vendor hinges on how effectively the transition to Windows Phone 7 is handled and how successful the resulting Nokia/Microsoft products are in the market place.
 There is little or no room for error.